-REL 3990 Negotiating Boundaries in Ministerial Relationships, a one-day workshop (8:00am-5:30pm) generally offered three times each year, is a degree requirement for the Master of Divinity and a prerequisite for any supervised ministry unit taken for academic credit.
+REL 3990 Negotiating Boundaries in Ministerial Relationships, a one-day workshop (8:00am-5:30pm) generally offered three times each year, is a degree requirement for the Master of Divinity and a prerequisite for any internship taken for academic credit.
 REL 3990 is a basic course in professional ethics and augments the training that clergy and service providers typically receive as part of the credentialing process.
-Students must complete REL 3990 before they can begin a YDS Supervised Ministry.
+Students must complete REL 3990 before they can begin a YDS internship.
 There are no exceptions.
 Hence students are encouraged to take REL 3990 during their first year.
 Note: REL 3990 is a recommended prerequisite but not required for Clinical Pastoral Education.

 The workshop is ordinarily scheduled for the Saturday before classes start in August, the first Saturday in February, and the first Saturday in April.
 Please check to confirm dates.
 Students register for the August session of Negotiating Boundaries by completing a form in the Registrar’s office.
 Students register for one of the two spring sections of REL 3990 along with their other courses for the semester during registration in January.
 The workshop receives no academic credit but does appear on the student’s transcript.

 Due to COVID19 considerations, this course will be presented in an online format with readings and assignments to be completed ahead of the class.
 Generally, instead of a full day in-person schedule with meals provided, students will be asked to set aside 9:00-2:30 on the Saturday of class to be taken online from the comfort of home.